 On the Mount of Olives, your mind’s eye sees it, and something within feels it!
 In this very place, we will worship the King of Kings and Lord of Lords beside our Jewish brothers and sisters!
 Do you hear the invitation: “Blessed is He who comes in the Name of the Lord!”

-Now, though he was definitely not on our tour, I give way to Amir Tsarfati to put the icing on the cake.
+Now, though he was not on this particular tour, I give way to Amir Tsarfati to put the icing on the cake.
 Enjoy!